TheJacksonLaboratory/SVE/README.md

 ##Core Frameworks and Extending

 ##Usage
 docker usage requires docker toolbox or other docker engine be installed, otherwise all executables should be build and eplaced inside a ...some_path/software/ folder where the SVE scritps should reside at: ...some_path/software/SVE.
-Alternativly sym links can be used to redirect the script paths.
+Alternatively sym links can be used to redirect the script paths.
 Additionally if you are using docker, you can update to the latest SVE scripts and pre-built executables (will just do a file diff and will be much faster than the first pull):
 ```bash
 docker pull timothyjamesbecker/sve
 ```